Bathory in the Viking Metal years

 Off of 1991's Twilight of the Gods

 With 1991's Twilight of the Gods, Bathory again peaked.
 They had created the mold that all later viking metal bands were to follow.
 Most of Bathory's material throughout the 1990s was thrash metal with elements of the viking sound.
-It really wasn't until albums such as the Nordland albums that Bathory returned to the viking sound.
+It really wasn't until albums such as the Nordland albums that Bathory returned to the pure viking sound.

 Select Discography: